ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 ## I was sitting alone in a stranger's apartment when the email came through.

 It was October 2020.
 I had just come home from an overnight golf outing with the guys.
 Had I been exposed to COVID?
-There was no way to know, not immediately.
+There was no way to know.
 Did my girlfriend make me quarantine for a week at an Airbnb in South Buffalo until I tested negative?
 You bet she did.

 So there I was—shacked up with a case of beer and an extra large pizza—when I got a notification from Maura Devlin, the VP of marketing strategy from 43North.